zbeislerOSI/OCS-Docs/Documentation/SequentialDataStore/Reading_Data_API.md

 The event outside of the index is the next event or the event at 14:00 because the request operates in reverse.

-Note that State is not included in the JSON as its value is the default value.
+Note that ``State`` is not included in the JSON as its value is the default value.
 Further Measurement is not included in the last event as its value is default.

 Adding a filter to the request means only events that meet the filter criteria are returned:

-      api/v1-preview/Tenants/{tenantId}/Namespaces/{namespaceId}/Streams/Simple/Data/
+      GET api/v1-preview/Tenants/{tenantId}/Namespaces/{namespaceId}/Streams/Simple/Data/
           GetRangeValues?startIndex=2017-11-23T13:00:00Z&count=100&reversed=true
           &boundaryType=2&filter=Measurement gt 10